Tornado outbreak of February 28 – March 1, 2017: Perryville, Missouri/Christopher, Illinois

-Crossville, Illinois – Oakland City, Indiana
+Crossville, Illinois/Oakland City, Indiana

 A tornado touched down just northeast of Carmi in White County, Illinois at 03:54 UTC on March 1 (9:54 p.m.
 CST), snapping the trunks of hardwood trees at EF1 strength.
-It rapidly intensified to EF3 strength farther to the east as it crossed Illinois Route 1, completely destroying a single-wide mobile home and rolling four to five vehicles.
+It rapidly intensified to EF3 strength farther to the east as it crossed IL 1, completely destroying a single-wide mobile home and rolling four to five vehicles.
 A residence was moved about 3 ft off its foundation, with a majority of its second floor swept away, a four-wheeler flipped upside down, a refrigerator tossed atop the rubble, and an associated garage completely destroyed.
-A small brick outbuilding nearby was severely damaged, a double-wide mobile home was obliterated and several power poles were snapped in this area as well.
-The tornado then crossed 1675 East Street and North 1750 East Street, narrowly missing the city of Crossville, Illinois to the south.
+A small brick outbuilding nearby was severely damaged, a double-wide mobile home was obliterated, and several power poles were snapped in this area as well.
+The tornado then crossed 1675 East Street and North 1750 East Street, narrowly missing the city of Crossville to the south.
 EF3 damage was again inflicted to a residence that sustained major damage to its structure, had its garage destroyed, and had a vehicle rolled about 30 yd.
 Just past 1800 East Street, one small barn storing farm equipment was decimated while a larger outbuilding had its main support beams break loose from the concrete pads, forcing the roof beams to buckle.
 Damage to these structures was rated EF2.
 Another large barn nearby was severely damaged and a small brick outbuilding was destroyed, with damage to those structures rated EF1.

 Farther along the path, the tornado re-intensified to EF3 strength as it crossed at the North 1935 East Road and East 1975 North Road intersection to the north of Phillipstown.
 The old part of a home, which had to be rebuilt after being hit by the 1925 Tri-State tornado, was destroyed while the newer part of the structure was damaged.
 A vehicle from this residence was thrown 30 yd.
 Several other structures in this area sustained EF2 damage, including a house that had its roof torn off, two double-wide mobile homes that were destroyed with nearby vehicles displaced, and an outbuilding that was completely destroyed.
 A house at the edge of the circulation had some of its metal roofing removed as well.
 The tornado continued towards the Wabash River, downing numerous trees at EF1 intensity as it moved through unpopulated areas.
 In total, 35 structures were damaged in the county.